sws2apps/sws2apps-docs/organized/docs/how-to-use/meetings/meeting-schedules.md

 ## View any date

 By default, Organized shows current week's schedules.
 If you want to see future meetings or even browse through past few weeks, you can easily do so.
-To return to today's date, just click the "To current week" button.
+To return to today's date, just click the 'To current week' button.
 Feel free to explore without getting lost!

 ![View meeting schedules for different weeks and get back to the current week with just one button](./img/to-current-week-organized.png)